 Ranchers work tirelessly, calving, branding, haying, driving and shipping their stock, but they also tend to be known around here for their enthusiastic approach toward adventure, as it applies to hunting, fishing, skiing, snowmobiling, riding, roping and celebration.
-In 2015, we hope you can embrace the work hard, play hard mentality—keeping in mind that the play is just as important as the work if you are aiming for balance.
+This year, we hope you can embrace the work hard, play hard mentality—keeping in mind that the play is just as important as the work if you are aiming for balance.

 2. Rely on Friends

 The debate is on whether a horse or a dog is man’s best friend.
 Frankly, we suggest one of each.
 If you can’t keep a horse, we hope you have a companion that is as trusting and loyal as Flint the Ranch pup or Ferrari the horse.

 Sometimes the best friends and co-workers have four legs and don’t speak a word of English.
 Cowboys rely heavily on their animals to support them throughout their work day.
 Heelers and American Quarter Horses are heralded for their intelligence, athleticism and intangible “cow-sense.”
 A strong bond of friendship between a good horse and a smart dog helps a cowboy get through the toughest ranch jobs.